eyurtsev/bacterial_cheating/README.md

 If you want to run any of these IPython notebooks locally, you will need to install python and associated dependencies.
-A simple way of obtaining python together with all the necessary depenencies is by installing either [canopy](https://www.enthought.com/products/canopy/) or [anaconda](https://store.continuum.io/cshop/anaconda/).
+A simple way of obtaining python together with all the necessary dependencies is by installing either [canopy](https://www.enthought.com/products/canopy/) or [anaconda](https://store.continuum.io/cshop/anaconda/).

-After installing these dependencies, you can launch an IPython notebook (or jupyter) by openning a shell and typing: "ipython notebook".
+After installing these dependencies, you can launch an IPython notebook (or jupyter) by opening a shell and typing: "ipython notebook".

 The IPython notebooks included in this repository make use of the